Dado1513/awesome-iOS-security/README.md

 ---
 ### Dynamic Analysis
+- [Fastbot_iOS](https://github.com/bytedance/Fastbot_iOS) Fastbot is a model-based testing tool for modeling GUI transitions to discover app stability problems.
+It combines machine learning and reinforcement learning techniques to assist discovery in a more intelligent way.
+-
 - [introspy-iOS](https://github.com/iSECPartners/Introspy-iOS) Blackbox tool to help understand what an iOS application is doing at runtime and assist in the identification of potential security issues.

 -[iOS-Debug-Hacks](https://github.com/aozhimin/iOS-Debug-Hacks)